arielwin/hangman-browser-game/notes.md

 # Pseudocode for creating Hangman game in browser

+The notes below are layed out in this format in hopes of making coding this browser-based game an easier task

 ## Logic
     -word bank and a way to randomly grab a word -should I hard code a list of words or find a way to randomly generate a word